 The update is easy, just run:

-If you’re happy with this installation method you can skip the following part and read the last one about the NextCloud usage.
+If you’re happy with this installation method you can skip the following part and read the last one about NextCloud usage.

-Alternative: install NextCloud on Raspberry Pi OS
+Alternative: Install NextCloud on Raspberry Pi OS

-Why install it on Raspbian?
+Why install it on Raspberry Pi OS?

 This second method is perfect if you want to add NextCloud to your current Raspberry Pi installation, without losing anything you already have